 Domestic Violence Brochures

-Mending the Sacred Hoop TA Project has designed 8 DV Tactics brochures to illustrate a tactic from the Power and Control Wheel and how the use of such Power and Control tactics as intimidation, isolation, emotional abuse, economic abuse, or using children might look in a relationship.
+Mending the Sacred Hoop TA Project has designed 8 DV Tactics brochures.
+Each brochure illustrates a tactic from the Power and Control Wheel.
+Readers learn how the use of such Power and Control tactics as intimidation, isolation, emotional abuse, economic abuse, or using children might look in a relationship.

 Click on the links to download the DV Tactics Brochures: